Israel Adesanya: UFC Middleweight Championship

 Adesanya moved up a weight class and faced Jan Błachowicz for the UFC Light Heavyweight Championship on 6 March 2021, headlining UFC 259.
 At the weight-ins, Adesanya weighed 200 pounds, five pounds away from the light heavyweight limit.
 He lost the fight via unanimous decision, with scores of 49–46, 49–45 and 49–45, marking the first time he has been defeated in mixed martial arts.

 Adesanya rematched Marvin Vettori for the UFC Middleweight Championship on 12 June 2021, headlining UFC 263.
 Adesanya controlled a majority of the fight winning via unanimous decision, with all three judges scoring the fight 50–45.

 A rematch between Adesanya and Robert Whittaker for the UFC Middleweight Championship took place on 12 February 2022 at UFC 271.
 Adesanya won the rematch via unanimous decision, with scores of 48–47, 48–47 and 49–46.

 Adesanya faced Jared Cannonier on 2 July 2022, at UFC 276.
 He won the bout via unanimous decision.
 This win earn him the Crypto.com Fan Bonus of the Night first place award which paid in bitcoin of US$30,000.

 Adesanya faced Alex Pereira, who had two victories against him in kickboxing, on 12 November 2022 at UFC 281.
 Adesanya lost the fight and title via technical knockout in the fifth round, his first loss at middleweight.

-A rematch is scheduled between Andesanya and Pereira for the UFC Middleweight Championship on Apr 8, 2023, at UFC 287.
+A rematch between Pereira and Adesanya for the UFC Middleweight Championship took place on 8 April 2023, at UFC 287.
+Adesanya won the fight and title via knockout in the second round.
+This win earned him the Performance of the Night award.

+Adesanya faced Sean Strickland on 10 September 2023, at UFC 293.

+Adesanya lost the bout and championship in a major upset via unanimous decision, with all three judges scoring the fight 49–46.

+Adesanya faced Dricus du Plessis for the UFC Middleweight Championship on 18 August 2024 at UFC 305 in Perth, Australia.
+He lost the fight via a face crank submission in the fourth round leading to the first submission loss in his career.

+Post Championship

+In his first non-title bout in over five years, Adesanya faced Nassourdine Imavov in the main event on 1 February 2025 at UFC Fight Night 250.
+He lost the fight by technical knockout in the second round.

+Hall of Fame

+On the UFC 312 broadcast in February 2025, it was announced that Adesanya's bout with Kelvin Gastelum at UFC 236 in April 2019 would be inducted into the fight wing of the 2025 UFC Hall of Fame.